 Syntax basics

-Run conditions use CEL (Common Expression Language), an open expression language created by Google.
+Run conditions are written using CEL (Common Expression Language), an open expression language created by Google.
 To reference a column in your table, type{ and select the column name.

 Operator reference